This site contains no information about the edibility or toxicity of mushrooms.

 Pholiota squarrosa, also known as Dry Scaly Pholiota, has a yellowish-brown large hat that is covered with brown scales.
 The gills are light yellow to brown.
-The foot is the same color as the hat and protruding scales.
+The foot is the same colour as the hat and protruding scales.
 The mushroom grows in small or large clumps on hardwood, often at the base of live or dead hardwoods.

-colored as cap above, becoming tinged rust towards the base, more or less equal or tapering downwards, scaly as cap.
-Ring ragged and almost zone-like.
+coloured as cap above, becoming tinged rust towards the base, more or less equal or tapering downwards, scaly as the cap.
+The ring is ragged and almost zone-like.
 The upper section of the stem above the ring is paler and smooth.
 Spore print

 on the MushroomExpert.Com Web site.